evzquz/Degree-Plan-Builder/README.md

 # Degree-Plan-Builder
-In progress Please refer to Project Plan
+In progress.
+Please refer to Project Plan